PEA & MAG (MICRONIZED PALMITOYLTANOLAMIDE + MAGNESIUM)

 Ingredients

-Magnesium citrate, palmitoylethanolamide, vegetable capsule [glazing agent (hydroxypropylmethylcellulose)], anti-caking agent (magnesium salts of fatty acids).
+Magnesium citrate, micronized palmitoylethanolamide, vegetable capsule [coating agent (hydroxypropylmethylcellulose)], anti-caking agent (magnesium salts of fatty acids).

 Warnings